Tag: Trauma and Memory

 Trauma survivors may initially minimize, omit, or avoid painful material because discussing it activates fear, shame, grief, panic, or physical distress.
 Some clients may also fear judgment, retaliation, disbelief, family consequences, or loss of emotional control.

 Gradual disclosure does not automatically prove trauma, but it can be clinically consistent with trauma-related avoidance and emotional self-protection.
+Attorneys may also find it helpful to review how nervous system activation can affect recall, disclosure, and interview presentation in immigration evaluations.

 Shame and humiliation Clients may withhold abuse, assault, trafficking, or coercive experiences because disclosure feels humiliating or unsafe.